Cleanformer: A multichannel array configuration-invariant neural enhancement frontend for ASR in smart speakers: Introduction

+This work introduces \emph{Cleanformer}, a Conformer \cite{gulati2020conformer}-based multichannel neural enhancement frontend for ASR.
+Promising results have been shown in recent works using one or more signals enhanced by signal processing techniques, usually beamformers, as input to enhancement models \cite{liu2022neural,wang2021hybrid,wang2022stft}.
+In a similar vein, the inputs to Cleanformer are a single channel of raw (unprocessed) audio and a single channel of enhanced output.
+The enhanced output comes from the \emph{Speech Cleaner}, a multi-channel adaptive noise cancellation algorithm that has shown significant improvement in keyword recognition robustness \cite{huang2019hotword, Huang2019} and is applied here to process query speech.
+Together these input signals are used to estimate a time-frequency mask.
+The mask is applied to the noisy input features to produce estimates of the clean input log-mel features.
+These features serve as the input to a separately trained ASR model.
+The overall architecture of Cleanformer is shown in Figure \ref{fig:cleanformer}.

+While it is designed to operate with a multi-channel array, Cleanformer itself is agnostic to the number of microphones in the array or their layout and, therefore, does not require re-training for different arrays.
+As the array size changes, the only difference is the number of input channels that Speech Cleaner receives.

+Our contributions include: 1) targeting one desired speaker in a multitalker environment without speaker-id, 2) model reuse without retraining for different arrays, 3) a signal enhanced through adaptive noise cancellation as an input to a model along with the raw unenhanced signal and 4) significant performance improvements under the streaming low-latency requirements of smart speakers.

-The rest of the paper is organized as follows.
-In {Section~\ref{sec:model}} the conformer-based Cleanformer enhancement model is presented.
-The experimental setup is described in {Section~\ref{sec:exp}} while {Section~\ref{sec:results}} details the results.
-Conclusions are listed in {Section~\ref{sec:conclusion}}.
+We will demonstrate that Cleanformer reduces WER, often by greater than 50\%, in noisy environments, whether speech- or non-speech based.
+Increasing the number of microphones is shown to improve performance with each additional microphone providing smaller, but significant, gains.
+The rest of the paper is organized as follows: the Cleanformer enhancement model is presented in {Section~\ref{sec:model}}, the experimental setup is described in {Section~\ref{sec:exp}}, {Section~\ref{sec:results}} details the results and conclusions are presented in {Section~\ref{sec:conclusion}}.